ZewoGraveyard/CLibvenice/README.md

 License
 -------

-**URI** is released under the MIT license.
+**CLibvenice** is released under the MIT license.
 See LICENSE for details.